 Access to logs is not a luxury.
 It is a necessity.
 You need to know how many scans happen per day, from which locations, at what times.
 Abnormal spikes may indicate that a code has been cloned or that an attack campaign is underway.

-Automatic alerts for suspicious patterns enable rapid response before damage spreads.
+Automatic alerts for suspicious patterns allow rapid response before damage spreads.
+Following best QR code practices is the first step to building secure implementations.

 How Users Can Protect Themselves